piyush1997jagtap/Ecommerce-Store/README.md

 ---
 This project is built using asp.net core 3.1. you can cd into API directory and say dotnet restore and then dotnet watch run.

-**About the project**:
----
-This project was made by referring to a udemy course 'Learn to build an e-commerce app with .Net Core and Angular' Along with my personal modification to make it interactive.

 **Some snapshots of the project**:
 ---